 x.
 Visit Shark Reef in Mandalay Bay

-Admit it, Las Vegas is the last place you would think about, it's nice to have a road there.
-I would probably admit that you are right - what a good thing to do in driving the infinitely long and exaggerated wide roads leading through the desert.
-The problem is I can not do this.
-We came to Henderson, which for Las Vegas is like Piaseczno for Warsaw.
-Henderson is connected with Vegas by a network of bicycle paths, the length of which is counted on an American scale, and the Lake Mead National Recreation Area begins there.
+Admit it, Las Vegas is the last place you would think: oh, it's nice to have a road there.
+I would probably agree with you - what is cool about driving infinitely long and exaggeratedly wide roads leading through the deserts.
+The problem is I can't do it.
+We came across Henderson a bit, which for Las Vegas is like Piaseczno for Warsaw.
+Henderson is connected to Vegas by a network of bicycle paths, the length of which is calculated on an American scale, and the Lake Mead National Recreation Area begins there.
 This is another shocking stab!
-Map of routes can be found, as usual, at: https://www.nps.gov/lake/planyourvisit/maps.htm
+The route map can be found, as usual, at: https://www.nps.gov/lake/planyourvisit/maps.htm

 In short: we ride perfectly smooth cycling routes that lead through the desert and next to Lake Mead.
 We plan to take them to the Hoover Dam, but unfortunately one of the tunnels that were hollowed on the route of the historical railway line was not well and we did not succeed.